 A used 350z probably makes more sense though.
 You’ll find good ones for anywhere between $11,000 to $20,000 depending on the condition.
 There’s plenty of aftermarket support and it’s a great project car.
 Modifying the 370z is more complicated and expensive.

 The new 370z starts at $30,000 and its Nismo variants go up to a whopping $46,000 which in our opinion, is not worth the money.
 It is too old and too underpowered compared to its rivals and severely lacks a competitive edge given that every rival car has been redesigned once or twice since the 370z came out.
+In addition to this, insurance for a special release Nissan 370z is too costly.

 Driving quality is most certainly an asset, but it’s too low on equipment and car lovers feel that it cannot continue like this.